-- 11.2.2.1 Forest operators with overlapping tenures shall consult each other to ensure consistency in their corridor planning. - 11.2.2.2 Forest operators shall advise other known industrial operators of their road plans and strive to integrate road access with those operators.
+- 11.2.2.1 Forest operators with overlapping tenures shall consult each other to ensure consistency in their corridor planning. - 11.2.2.2 Forest operators shall advise other industrial operators of their road plans and strive to integrate road access with those operators. - 11.2.2.3 Corridor plans shall follow the direction in strategic land use plans and policies. - 11.2.3 Temporary Roads: Class III and Class IV (with lifespans up to three years from start of construction).

-- 11.2.2.11 Upon request by Alberta, the road centre-line, as built, in a format acceptable to Alberta, shall be submitted to Alberta by the forest operator within 90 days of construction. - 11.2.3 Temporary Roads: Class III and Class IV (with lifespans up to five years from start of construction). - 11.2.3.1 These roads shall be built as per the approved AOP.
+- 11.2.3.1 These roads shall be built as per the approved AOP.
 Only roads with FHP approvals shall be included in the AOP submission.
-Upon request, the forest operator in a format, acceptable to Alberta, shall submit as-built road plans to Alberta. - 11.2.3.2 The forest company shall submit a table or report tracking the status of all their unreclaimed non LOC roads over two years old.
-These roads shall be reclaimed as soon as timber operations are complete or within five years of construction.
-This may be submitted as part of the Road Plan in the AOP or GDP by map or in a table.
+Upon request, as-built road plans shall be submitted to Alberta by the forest operator in a format, acceptable to Alberta, within 90 days of construction. - 11.2.4 In the GDP, the forest operator shall submit a table tracking the status of all non-DLO roads over two years old until they are totally reclaimed.
+The reclamation of these non DLO roads shall be done as soon as timber operations are complete or within three years of construction.